lefticus/cpp_box/README.md

 # About Me

-I'm a C++ programmer, trainer and speaker, available for code reviews and on-site training events.
+My name is Jason Turner, I'm a C++ programmer, trainer and speaker, available for code reviews and on-site training events.

  * If you are interested in my services for training and contracting: http://emptycrate.com/idocpp
  * Also check out my YouTube channel, C++ Weekly: https://www.youtube.com/c/JasonTurner-lefticus